 Under the terms of the STI Plan, if an executive officer's employment terminates during a plan year other than due to disability or death, the executive officer forfeits any rights to an STI award.
 However, the Human Resources and Compensation Committee has the option to pay a prorated payment of short-term incentive compensation for the plan year if the termination is without cause or for good reason.
 Upon an executive officer's disability or death, the executive officer or his estate, is entitled to receive a pro-rata short-term incentive award based on actual performance for the full year in which the termination occurs, and the full-year short-term incentive award for any completed year unpaid as of the date of termination.
 Upon a change of control, the annual incentive plan terminates and the Human Resources and Compensation Committee will determine payments on an annualized basis, based on the Company's performance through the most recently completed quarter for which financial results are available prior to the change of control.
-Incentive compensation will be paid on a pro-rata basis (measured through the end of such quarter) in accordance with the guidelines for payment of annual incentive compensation described in "Elements of Compensation - Incentive Compensation - Short Term Incentive Plan."
+Incentive compensation - Incentive Compensation - Short Term Incentive Plan."
 The Human Resources and Compensation Committee may elect to make a partial incentive compensation payment on the basis of estimated results before the end of the year.
 Payment is to be made in a lump sum as soon as feasible following the change in control, but in no event later than two and one-half months following the end of the plan year in which the change in control occurs.